 By now you have probably heard the acronym GDPR, especially within the context of international business.
 In summary, the European Union is taking steps to protect the data of individuals and businesses by enacting tough new laws.
 One of the components of these laws is the General Data Protection Regulation which will affect any business that offers goods or services to Europe.
-Supply chains that work with entities in the EU need to ensure that they are in compliance by the time the laws take effect in May of this year.
+Supply chains that work with entities in the EU need to ensure that they are meeting the GDPR compliance requirements by the time the laws take effect in May of this year.

 Preparing for GDPR

 The practices discussed here aren’t meant to be comprehensive, but there are sensible steps to take.
-The first is knowing exactly what the complete supply chain looks like.
+The first is knowing exactly what the complete supply chain system looks like.
 Companies must carry out a full audit of the supply chain to ensure data is being used and safeguarded correctly.
 With May a little over a month away, effort should be focused on where risk is highest from a data privacy perspective.

 Identify what data will be collected, what will be shared, the data’s purpose, how long it can be kept, and what happens to the data at the end of the contract.
 These specifics should be written into every new supplier contract and added to every existing supplier contract.
 This would be an excellent time to review supply chain partners’ access to data to ensure they aren’t receiving information they don’t need.